jaime-galindez/KLM/README.md

 The project uses maven as build tool.

-It's a multimodule project, with the parent pom as parent moduile, froenend for the angular part and backend for the backend.
+It's a multimodule project, with the parent pom as parent moduile, frontend for the angular part and backend for the backend.

+A previous step to have the project working is needed.
+Go to frontend folder with the command line and run npm install to download all the angular dependencies

-The different modules can be built separately, backend will include the smodule froentend and will serve the pages of the module
+The different modules can be built separately, backend will include the module frontend and will serve the pages of the module

-to build the full module run: mvn clean install and to tun it, go to backend/target and run java -jar backend-0.0.1-SNAPSHOT.jar
+To build the full module run: mvn clean install and to tun it, go to backend/target and run java -jar backend-0.0.1-SNAPSHOT.jar

 To access the application go to http://localhost:8888